Welcome to i²TransHealth!

 A network of collaborating medical health care providers across Northern Germany ensures that our participants also have access to local health services.
 So if they need some urgent support or have concerns not directly related to being trans, they have a health professional close by who is willing to provide trans-sensitive care.
 This way, we are hoping to enhance health care for trans people in rural areas and raise awareness for trans issues within the medical community.

-Interdisciplinary, Web-based Trans Health Care (i²TransHealth): A Randomized Controlled Trial
+Interdisciplinary, internet-based Trans Health Care (i²TransHealth): A Randomized Controlled Trial

 Background.
 Living in an area with no or deficient structures for transgender health is disadvantageous for the people concerned.
 Among others, structural inequality might lead to high treatment dissatisfaction as well as increases in distress, development of mental disorders, and absences from work.